How we will support you with your property investment

 Employment & the Economy

-The economy in Manchester is amongst the top in the UK and the City is rated as the second most globally influential city in the UK after London.
-It is also the fastest growing British economy outside London with a GDP of £28billion and it is home to over 2,000 foreign enterprises.
+The economy in Manchester is one of the fastest growing in the top in the UK and the City is rated as the second most globally influential city in the UK after London.
+It is also the fastest growing British economy outside London with a GDP of £62 billion and it is home to over 2,000 foreign enterprises.

-The Office of National Statistics Business Register and Employment Survey reports that the number of employees in Manchester saw a biennial increase of 8.1% from 2011-2013 with the city centre ward standing at 5.3%.
-Manchester City Councils Quarterly Economic Dashboard showed a reduction of 38.9% of people claiming Job seekers allowance from November 2013 to November 2014.
+The Official Labour Market reports that the number of employees in Manchester saw an increase of 6.7% from 2012-2019 with the city centre ward standing at 5.3%.

 Manchester has three Universities, The University of Manchester, which is amongst the UK’s top ten, Manchester Metropolitan University and Salford University.
 There are around 14 other higher educational institutions.
 With Manchester’s reputation as such a multi cultural city, international students are a major part of the student population.
-The total student population within an hours drive of Manchester City Centre is reported as around 350,000.
+Manchester has one of the largest student communities in Europe, The total student population within an hours drive of Manchester City Centre is reported as around 350,000.
+There is a high number of opportunities for housing aimed at the student market for this reason alone.
+Student retention in Manchester is at 51% which adds to the ever growing population and number of tenants available.

 Manchester Airport is the 22nd busiest in Europe and the largest outside of London.
 It is easily accessible from the city centre being only a 20/30 minute drive or under 20 minutes by direct train and tram links.